Blasio History, Family Crest & Coats of Arms

 Early Origins of the Blasio family

 The surname Blasio was first found in the city of Benevento.

-Important Dates for the Blasio family
+Early History of the Blasio family

 This web page shows only a small excerpt of our Blasio research.
 More information is included under the topic Early Blasio History in all our PDF Extended History products and printed products wherever possible.